 - When ready, give it a quick taste, and feel free to add a little more maple or lime juice to personal preference.

-Step 3: Freeze the vegan mango ice cream
+Freeze the ice cream

-- Transfer the frozen mango ice cubes to your food processor and blend into a soft, smooth consistency.If the heat from the machine causes it to become a little too soft, you can place it back in the freezer for 30-60 minutes (at this point, I transfer it to an ice cream tub).
+- Transfer the frozen mango ice cubes to your food processor and blend into a soft, smooth consistency.If the heat from the machine causes it to become a little too soft, you can place it back in the freezer for 30-60 minutes (at this point, transfer it to an ice cream tub).
 Alternatively, you can serve it immediately!

 - Enjoy the vegan mango ice cream with the toppings of your choice.
-I particularly like mango with tajin or chamoy sauce.
-However, I’ve included several options above!

 Notes